Research Team

 Elisa Fattoracci

-Elisa is a fourth-year Ph.D. student in the Industrial-Organizational Psychology program at Rice University.
+Elisa is a fifth-year Ph.D. student in the Industrial-Organizational Psychology program at Rice University.
 As a member of the Working Resilience Lab, Elisa is interested in understanding identity-related adversities in the workplace.
 Some of her ongoing research projects with Dr. King include studying the effects of workplace microaggressions on employee outcomes and understanding the influence of contested and invisible disabilities on the evaluative process.
 Elisa earned her B.A. in Psychology from U.C.
-Berkeley.
+Berkeley and her M.A. in Industrial-Organizational Psychology from Rice University in 2023.

 “A good half of the art of living is resilience.” – Alain de Botton